rocky-linux/documentation/docs/guides/containers/podman_guide.md

 ### Using `podman generate systemd`

 Podman additionally provides the `generate systemd` subcommand.
-It can be used to generate `systemd` service files.
+Use this subcommand to generate `systemd` service files.

-!!! warning "Warning"
+!!! warning

     `generate systemd` is now deprecated and will not receive further features.
 Usage of Quadlet is recommended.